tyconsulting/blog.tyang.github.io/_posts/2014-12-17-using-royal-ts-powershell-remote-sessions.md

 After saving the changes, next time when you initiate a connection in Royal TS, the console will automatically maximise to use all the usable space.

 <strong><span style="color: #ff0000;">Note:</span></strong> Because most likely you will be using an alternative (privileged credential) for these PS remote sessions. therefore the resize console commands cannot be placed into the default profile (current user current host).
 It must be placed into an All users profile.
-And also because the resize command only works in a normal PowerShell console (not in PowerShell ISE), therefore the only profile that you can use is the “All Users Current Host” profile from the normal PowerShell console.
+And also because the resize command only works in a normal PowerShell console (not in PowerShell ISE), therefore the only profile that you can use is the "All Users Current Host" profile from the normal PowerShell console.

 Alternatively, if you do not wish to make changes to the All Users Current host profile, you can also add the above mentioned lines into the Royal TS connection arguments field: